omariosc/TickTalk/README.md

 - Field types appropriate to their intended content are used.
 - Client side/server-side validation is applied and informative feedback is provided to the user when incorrect input is provided.
-- A many-to-many relationship has been implemented (many messages to many chat rooms).
+- A many-to-many relationship has been implemented (many users to many rooms)
 - Validation is applied to ensure the data in the database is consistent.
 - The database makes use of database relationships.
 - Queries on fields are applied to retrieve data from the database.